 Greg York has over thirty two years of service in Electronics industry.
 York has installed over 600 Lead Free Lines in Europe with Solder and flux systems as well as Technical Support on SMT lines and trouble shooting.

-are some issues that make checking viscosity less useful than it might be:
+Thereare some issues that make checking viscosity less useful than it might be:

 - Differences in the equipment used (manufacturers usually usemore sophisticated equipment than end users have available)

 - Differences in test methods (even with the same equipment, minordifferences in test protocol can create significant differences in results)

 - Viscosity changes during shelf life